alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * ‘Category C’ goods (which includes some equipment for riot control and delivering incapacitation chemicals - contact ECO for details)

-* some 'Category B' goods - small arms and light weapons
+* some 'Schedule 2 military goods, software and technology' goods - small arms and light weapons

 $CTA
 Use the [goods checker](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/OGEL_GOODS_CHECKER_LANDING_PAGE/new) to find out how your goods are categorised.